Journey with colors and notes...

 Shriram Hasabnis is a versatile and multifaceted artist.
-His affection to craft the melodies in basic forms with sheer simplicity is remarkably mastered.
-Rhythmically composed artworks portray the beauty that carries rich aesthetics.
-He is deeply influenced by the masters in the early twentieth century like Paul Klee, Franz Kline, Modigliani, and many others.
+His affection to craft melodies in basic forms with sheer simplicity is remarkably mastered.
+Rhythmically composed artworks portray beauty that carries rich aesthetics.
+He is deeply influenced by masters in the early twentieth century like Paul Klee, Franz Kline, Modigliani, and many others.
 Also, many of the Indian masters in the past generation such as V.S.
 Gaitonde, Prabhakar Barave, S.H.
-Raza had left an impact on his artistic journey.
+Raza, Akbar Padamsee, and many more had left an impact on his artistic journey.

 Besides being a painter, Shriram is also a renowned Harmonium exponent in the field of Hindustani Classical Music.
+He is a disciple of renowned maestro late Pt.
+Tulsidas Borkar.
 He is performing for more than two decades and has accompanied many top stalwarts like Late Pt.
 Kishan Maharaj, Late Pt.
 Girija Devi, Late Ganasaraswati Kishori Amonkar, Late Pt.
 Yashwantbuwa Joshi, Pt.
-Ulhas Kashalkar, and many others.
+Ulhas Kashalkar, Pt.
+Suresh Talwalkar, and many others.
 He is an approved musician of All India Radio and performed at many national programs of music.
+He was honored by the former president of India Bharat Ratna late Shri.
+Pranab Mukherji at Rashtrapati Bhavan after the performance.
 No doubt his caliber as an established musician qualifies the melody part reflected in his artworks.
 The subtlety and purity are the values that one can easily make out into his art.

-Besides working as a Designer for many years, Shriram has nurtured his born talent as a fine artist.
+Besides working as a Designer in the IT industry for many years, Shriram has nurtured his born talent as a fine artist.
 He has passed his academics into visual arts from Kalaniketan Mahavidyalaya, Kolhapur which is a place with rich traditional master painters.
-Initially, he had a deep influence of realist masters and so he was fond of painting landscapes and sketching the surroundings.
+Initially, he had a deep influence from realist masters and so he was fond of painting landscapes and sketching the surroundings.